Live and Let Die (film): Filming

 Principal photography began on 13 October 1972 in New Orleans, Louisiana.
 For a while, only the second unit was shooting after Moore was diagnosed with kidney stones.
 Hamilton initially wanted to film in Haiti, which the fictional San Monique was modeled after, but could not because of the political instability under the regime of François "Papa Doc" Duvalier.
 In November, the production moved to Jamaica, which represented San Monique.
-In December, production was divided between interiors in Pinewood Studios in the UK and location shooting in Harlem in New York City.
+In December, production was divided between interiors in Pinewood Studios in Iver Heath and location shooting in Harlem in New York City.
 The producers were reportedly required to pay protection money to a local Harlem gang to ensure the crew's safety.
 When the money ran out, they were forced to leave.
-Some exteriors were in fact shot in Manhattan's Upper East Side as a result of the difficulties of using real Harlem locations.
+Some exteriors were in fact shot on the Upper East Side of Manhattan as a result of the difficulties of using real Harlem locations.
 The street chase was shot at FDR Drive.
 Ross Kananga suggested the stunt of Bond jumping on crocodiles, and was enlisted by the producers to perform it.
-The scene took five takes to be completed, including one in which the last crocodile snapped at Kananga's heel, tearing his trousers.
-The production also had trouble with snakes during the voodoo ceremony scene in Jamaica.
+The scene took five attempts to complete.
+In one attempt, the last crocodile caught Kananga's heel and tore his trousers.

+The production had trouble with snakes during the voodoo ceremony scene in Jamaica.
 The script supervisor was so afraid that she refused to be on set with them, an actor fainted while filming a scene where he is killed by a snake, Jane Seymour became terrified as a snake was held up to her face, and Geoffrey Holder only agreed to fall into the snake-filled casket because Princess Alexandra was visiting the set.
-Another notable incident was when during filming of this scene a dancer who held a snake was bitten, and he dropped the snake, and this grabbed everyone's attention.
-Meanwhile Seymour was tied up to a stake for this scene, and the loose snake then set its sights on Seymour, who was saved by the film's snake handler, who grabbed it when it was mere inches from Seymour's feet.
+Despite being told by the prop supervisor that the snakes had all been defanged, Holder told Moore that it did not feel like they had.
+During filming, Seymour was tied up to a stake while a dancer was to approach her with a snake.
+The snake bit him and he dropped it, drawing everyone's attention to him.
+Meanwhile the snake headed for Seymour, who was saved by the film's snake handler grabbing it when inches from Seymour's feet.